spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 	- Not about empirical (like Chemistry)
 	- Truths about (friendship, family)
 - What is a totem???

+---
+- There is quite a high knowledge barrier, it is insulated/closed off to other cultures
+	- Secretive
+	- Thus, there is no good explanation as of yet
+- English is not great at representing Aboriginal culture
+-
 ## Aboriginal Spirituality
 ### Animism
 - Aboriginal Spirituality is animistic, meaning that there are intangible spirits that affect the course of nature